 The ability to capture scenes like this in low light, in 360, was granted by the use of the Meta One camera.
 This camera has unparalleled quality in it’s dynamic range and the prototype was finished for this project, the first two Meta One’s in the world were used on this project.

 We worked closely with the Production Club as our local partner in Barcelona, who helped us to navigate the complicated legal rules associated with Spanish film sets, along with finding the best local suppliers for each component of the shoot.
-Here’s the making of film, hope your spanish is good!!
-Use the subtitles function if not:
+Here’s another teaser from the project:

 The 15 stops of dynamic range and the ability to capture the footage uncompressed at ProResHQ meant that the quality of the footage could be maximised in the grade.